l3uddz/traktarr/README.md

 },
 ```

-2. If there are multiple authenticated users to Traktarr, you'll need
+2. If there are multiple authenticated users you want to fetch the lists from, you'll need to specify the username under `authenticate_as`.

-to specify with which user Traktarr should authenticate when fetching
-the list.
-The user should have acces to the list (either own the list,
+_Note: The user should have access to the list (either own the list or a list that was shared to them by a friend)._
-or friends with the owner of the list and the list is specified to be
-shared with friends)
-_Note that the specified user has to be authenticated_

 ```json
 "automatic": {